-However, the new filing using the bankruptcy as proof of alleged fraud, which the new complaint likened to a “shell game” using “sham entities” created to run Westlake and two other Chicago area hospitals, Weiss Memorial Hospital in Chicago and West Suburban Hospital in Oak Park.
+However, the new filing uses the bankruptcy as proof of alleged fraud, which the new complaint likened to a “shell game” using “sham entities” created to run Westlake and two other Chicago area hospitals, Weiss Memorial Hospital in Chicago and West Suburban Hospital in Oak Park.

 “Pipeline-Westlake Hospital’s bankruptcy filing admitted that the entity was insolvent ‘as early as February 2019,’ thus proving that the sham entity was grossly undercapitalized and never intended to be the entity operating Westlake Hospital,” Melrose Park wrote in its complaint.